Creating Beautiful, Highly Customized Maps with Mapbox and Drupal

 There are many map options out there (Google, Esri, Yahoo, etc.), but I’ve found one that stands out above the rest. – Mapbox.

 While Google is the favored technology among many, it has a limited set of base maps that doesn’t allow you to create completely custom designs.
 Mapbox allows for the creation of beautiful, highly customized maps that fit well with your branding across a variety of platforms.
 Their map editor, Mapbox Studio, is an extremely powerful tool, but fairly easy to use.
-It allows you to completely customize the look of your maps, including things like road and land colors and much more.
+It allows you to completely customize maps, including things like road and land colors and much more.

 The benefit to your organization is that you can have a uniquely styled map that stands out from the competition and meshes nicely with the rest of your branding.
 These maps can be used on websites, mobile applications, and elsewhere to create a consistent look and feel across your products.
 The Mapbox Studio app allows you to print them out as well, or export to a high-resolution image for use in print materials.
 Furthermore, Mapbox is completely open source, and they provide a freemium service for hosting your tilesets once you’ve created them.

 With the OpenLayers module for Drupal, you can incorporate Mapbox maps into your website or application and display geotagged content on them.
 In this post, we’ll walk through a little bit of how this works and a couple examples of the customize maps you can make.

 This is an example of Mapbox Studio, the cross-platform map editor which you can use to create custom map tilesets.
 Here, I’ve updated the roadway colors to use shades of “DOOR3 Blue”.
 Mapbox Studio uses a stylesheet language called CartoCSS that looks a bit similar to LESS, including variables, functions, and the like.
 As can be seen below, it has a lot of stuff that is specific to maps and there is a good reference for that online as well as within the app via the Docs tab.